emberjs/rfcs/text/0860-ember-data-request-service.md

 > What other designs have been considered?
 What is the impact of not doing this?

 > This section could also include prior art, that is, how other frameworks in the same domain have solved this problem.

-## Unresolved questions

-> Optional, but suggested for first drafts.
-What parts of the design are still TBD?